Hcf Of 4725 And 5850

 Method 2: The Euclidean Algorithm

 The Euclidean algorithm provides a more efficient method, especially for larger numbers.
-It's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
-This process is repeated until the remainder is zero.
+Now, it's based on the principle that the HCF of two numbers doesn't change if the larger number is replaced by its difference with the smaller number.
+Think about it: this process is repeated until the remainder is zero.
 The last non-zero remainder is the HCF.

 Steps: